Is Doune The Rabbit Hole a family-friendly festival?

 Yes please head to our Glamping page to find out more information about Cloudhouses, our partnering Yurt providers.

 Where is the festival?
 How do I get there?

 The site is located at Cardross Estate, FK8 3JY.
 We’re also on Google Maps *officially* so if you use Google Maps to navigate on your smartphone as a SatNav then it couldn’t be easier!

 Directions from M90: Leave at junction 10 and follow the A84 past the safari park.
 Turn left onto the A873 which takes you onto the A81 towards Port of Menteith.
 Take a left onto the B8034 and the festival site is signposted from there.
 A one-way system will be in operation on the site, so please look out for signs on arrival.

 We have reduced fare buses travelling directly from Stirling and Glasgow and these are timed to meet the popular Edinburgh and Perth trains.
-These will be available to purchase April 2019.
+These will be available to purchase from November 2019.